ninnakin/GCD_course_project/codebook.md

 Original description:
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-## Description of manipulated data:
+## Description of the first 8 columns of the manipulated data:
-subject			      int
+subject			      type: int

 The id of the subject performing the experiment

-activity		      char
+activity		      type: char

 The activity performed while the measurements were collected (standing, laying, sitting, walking, walking_downstair, walking_upstairs)

-t.BodyAcc.mean.X	dbl
+t.BodyAcc.mean.X	type: dbl

 The mean of the t.BodyAcc.mean.X measurements for one particular subject and activity

-t.BodyAcc.mean.Y	dbl
+t.BodyAcc.mean.Y	type: dbl

 The mean of the t.BodyAcc.mean.Y measurements for one particular subject and activity

-t.BodyAcc.mean.Z	dbl
+t.BodyAcc.mean.Z	type: dbl
 The mean of the t.BodyAcc.mean.Z measurements for one particular subject and activity

-t.BodyAcc.std.X		dbl
+t.BodyAcc.std.X		type: dbl

 The mean of the t.BodyAcc.std.X measurements for one particular subject and activity

-t.BodyAcc.std.Y		dbl
+t.BodyAcc.std.Y		type: dbl

 The mean of the t.BodyAcc.std.Y measurements for one particular subject and activity

-t.BodyAcc.std.Z		dbl
+t.BodyAcc.std.Z		type: dbl

 The mean of the t.BodyAcc.std.Z measurements for one particular subject and activity

 ## Additional comments on data
-The dataset contains in total 86 variables describing the average for one subject and activity of a measurement provided in the original dataset.
-The manipulated dataset only includes measurements relating to a mean or standard
+The dataset contains in total 86 variables describing the average for one subject and activity of a measurement provided in the original dataset, plus 2 variables describing the subject and activity.
+Here, I have only described the first 6 variables of these 86.
+The remaining 80 follow the same principle.
+The manipulated dataset only includes measurements relating to a mean or standard deviation value (such as the t.BodyAcc.mean.X or the t.BodyAcc.std.X).
+Measurements not relating to a mean or std have been excluded.